Last Updated on March 27, 2021 by Shaun Snapp

 Therefore, there is a sizable contingent of entities in the IT space that are not only not positively disposed to research, but quite the contrary is actually hostile to research.
 Consulting companies, by in large, don’t do research (if any reader disagrees, I am happy to learn from you, please provide an example).
 For example, Deloitte’s research group reports directly to marketing.
 Not a single word is released without being evaluated by marketing regarding whether it will help increase sales.

 Consulting companies create the idea that they create all of this fantastic knowledge internally (to the degree that they can maintain the illusion).

 What Would IT Look Like with Functioning Research Entities?

 None of the entities that cover SAP would meet any accepted definitions of research entities.
-They are profit-maximizing firms that sell faux research to people that do not know what the rules of research are.
+They are profit-maximizing firms that sell faux research to people who do not know the research rules.

 Recently someone proposed something to me that I found quite interesting about Gartner.